There are no Cherry Ripes in Malta

 One of the nice things about being an Aussie traveller is that no matter where I go in the world I usually come across someone who has relatives living in Australia.

 It’s a great conversation starter.
 And I’ve got to say, it’s opened more than a few doors.

 Like the time I got an Afghani visa because the consul’s brother lived in Sydney.
 Or the free bottle of Marsala I got in Sicily because the guy’s uncle lived in Melbourne and was the first person to import the stuff into Australia.

 There are a lot of Maltese in Australia, especially in Horsely Park, a suburb in Sydney, not far from where I grew up.

-And everywhere I went – the harbour in Marsaxlokk, the bars of Valetta or the little pastizz shop just outside the walls of Mdina – I’d meet someone who had an uncle or a brother, an aunty or a sister who live in Oz.
+And everywhere I went in Malta – the harbour in Marsaxlokk, the bars of Valetta or the little pastizz shop just outside the walls of Mdina – I’d meet someone who had an uncle or a brother, an aunty or a sister who live in Oz.

 I stumbled upon this little shop tucked away in the backstreets of Bormla.